OpenVPN/openvpn3-linux/doxygen/dbus/dbus-service-net.openvpn.v3.backends.md

 OpenVPN 3 D-Bus API: Backend process starter
 =============================================

-This service is only accessible and used by the session manager.
-The backend VPN client processes needs to start with root privileges to be able to setup and configure TUN/TAP adapters and modify the routing table.
-This backend process starter and the backend VPN client processes are the only ones running with root privileges.
+This service is only accessible for and used by the session manager and it uses this backend-start to provide the needed information for the backend VPN client process to register properly with the session manager and to get information about the configuration profile to retrieve from the configuration manager.

-The session manager issues a call to this backend process starter to start a new backend VPN client process.
-D-Bus itself takes care of starting the process with root privileges upon this call.
+The session manager issues a call to this backend starter to start a new backend VPN client process and the session manager will start one backend VPN client process per running VPN session.

 When this backend process have been idle for a short time, it will terminate itself automatically.
 It is only needed to start the backend